appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-app-store/index.md

    3.1.
 You can learn more about getting your access token [here](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).

 :::info
-You should add these task extension after your build steps.
+You should add this task extension after completing your build steps.
 :::

-After completing the required input fields, the AppcircleEnterpriseStore@0 task will be added to your pipeline steps as shown below.
+After filling out the required fields, the `AppcircleEnterpriseStore@0` task will appear in your pipeline steps as shown below:

 ```yaml
 - task: AppcircleDistribute@0